Funded Research Summaries

 A grant was provided to the U.S. Conference of Mayors to survey its members regarding the impact of the hotel industry on cities and communities around the country.
 The survey showed that the hotel and lodging industry is a critical component of the local economies of cities across the nation.
 Hotels are catalysts for increased revenue, opportunity and wages for employees and commercial growth to area business large and small.
 Offering career opportunities for a wide variety of people at different levels, hotels employ many entry-level positions and provide internal upward mobility for their employees.
 The final report is on AHLA’s website.

 Conducted by STR Analytics and RRC Associates with assistance from ISHAE's Lodging Tax Taskforce, this study provides current information by state on lodging tax structure, total lodging tax collections, and lodging tax in the largest cities.
 The final report is on AHLA’s website.

 Demystifying the Digital Marketplace

 AHLEF was one of the sponsors of this study conducted by Kalibri Labs, which explores how the evolving digital marketplace presents new opportunities for consumer engagement and revenue growth.
-Learn more on the key takeaways to leverage an optimal distribution channel mix, encourage direct booking and prioritize legislative and policy actions.
-The final report is on AHLA’s Website.
+Learn more about the key takeaways for leveraging an optimal distribution channel mix, encouraging direct booking, and prioritizing legislative and policy actions.
+The final report is on AHLA’s website.